-Dr. Randi Von Ellefson has served as Professor of Music and Choral Director at Oklahoma City University and Artistic Director of Canterbury Voices since 2004.
-Under his direction, Canterbury has expanded its repertoire, increased the number of singers in the ensemble and presented three world premieres (works by Stephen Paulus, Dominick Argento and David Janssen) in the past several years.
-At Oklahoma City University he directs the Chamber Choir and the University Men’s Chorus, two of the five choirs on campus and teaches courses in the graduate choral curriculum.
+Dr. Randi Von Ellefson has served as Professor of Music and Director of Choral Activities at Oklahoma City University and Artistic Director of Canterbury Voices since 2004.
+Under his direction, Canterbury has expanded its repertoire, increased the number of singers in the ensemble and presented five world premieres (works by Jerod Impichchaachaaha’ Tate, Stephen Paulus, Dominick Argento, David Janssen and Edward Knight).
+At Oklahoma City University he directs the Chamber Choir and the University Women’s Chorus, two of the five choirs on campus, and teaches courses in the graduate choral curriculum.

 He holds degrees from Texas Lutheran University, the University of Minnesota and Arizona State University.
-He is a founding member of the National Collegiate Choral Organization (NCCO) and is currently president-elect.
-When he assumes the Presidency in 2016, he will be the only person to be twice elected to that post.
+He is a founding member of the National Collegiate Choral Organization (NCCO).
+When he assumed the Presidency in 2016, he became the only person twice elected to that post.